epipolarity/Decode-Drawings-V5/readme.md

 <img src="images/visual_documentation.png" alt="Visual description of the challenge" title="Visual description of the challenge" />

-The amount of effort that Radu went to to conceive of and execute this competition, along with all the other top quality free educational material on his YouTube channel is mind-boggling.
+The amount of effort that Radu went to to conceive of and execute this competition, along with all the other top quality free educational material on his YouTube channel, is mind-boggling.

 # About me

-Though I didn't intend initially to get dragged quite so far into this competition, it did appeal to me as I have long had an interest in computer vision.
+Though I didn't intend to get dragged quite so far into this competition, it did appeal to me as I have long had an interest in computer vision.

 I feel like I should disclose that I studied Computer Science and AI at the University of Sussex between 1999 and 2004, and both my BSc and MSc dissertations were computer vision related.
 I was far from a brilliant student, but I enjoyed it.